Glera Grape Variety

 From Bubbles to Terroir, Explore the Complexity Within Italy’s Iconic Sparkling Wine

 From one perspective, Glera is the most important white grape cultivated in Italy today.
-The backbone of all-white Prosecco, it is responsible for a global phenomenon that has no equal; few consumers around the world have not sipped a glass of Italy’s leading bubbly.
+The backbone of all-white Prosecco is responsible for a global phenomenon that has no equal; few consumers around the world have not sipped a glass of Italy’s leading bubbly.
 Moreover, while overall sales of red wine continue to stagnate in key European markets, sparkling wine remains in hot demand.
 Or as Daniel Mettyear, Head of Research at IWSR Drinks Market Analysis, says: “Sparkling wine has transformed from a one-dimensional celebratory/end-of-year tipple to a more day-to-day drink that works across a range of occasions and moments.
 It is easy to pair with food, and the alcohol levels are not too high.”

 Glera grape variety